 A Letter of Decision from OSSE is more than a paperwork finding.
 For families of children with disabilities in the District of Columbia, this ruling carries several practical consequences.

 It confirms a denial of FAPE.
 Under the IDEA, every eligible child is entitled to a free appropriate public education.
 When a school fails to deliver IEP-mandated services, that failure is, by definition, a denial of FAPE.
-OSSE’s findings establish that denial as a matter of record for each of the 60 students.
+OSSE’s finding establishes that denial as a matter of record for each of the 60 students.

 It opens the door to compensatory education.
 Compensatory education is the equitable remedy designed to put a student back in the position they would have occupied if the school had complied with the IEP in the first place.
 A corrective action plan at the district level is a starting point — not a substitute for individualized make-up services tailored to each child’s regression and lost progress.

 It creates a documented basis for further action.
-Parents whose children are among the 60 affected students now have a state agency finding they can use when negotiating compensatory services, requesting an IEP team meeting, or, if necessary, filing a due process complaint.
+Parents whose children are among the 60 affected students now have a state agency finding that may be relevant to subsequent proceedings, including IEP team discussions and, where appropriate, due process litigation.

 The Provider Vacancy Problem

-OSSE’s reference to a “provider vacancy” points to a pattern we see repeatedly in DC schools: when a speech-language pathologist, occupational therapist, or other related-service provider leaves, the district sometimes treats the resulting gap as an unavoidable staffing issue rather than as the legal violation it actually is.
+This matter points to a pattern we see repeatedly in DC schools: when a speech-language pathologist, occupational therapist, or other related-service provider leaves, the district sometimes treats the resulting gap as an unavoidable staffing issue rather than as the legal violation it actually is.
 The IDEA does not have a staffing exception.
-A child’s right to services does not pause when a provider resigns.
+A child’s right to services does not pause if a school fails to hire a provider or when a provider resigns.
 If DCPS cannot fill a position, it must contract out, use teletherapy, or otherwise ensure that services continue.
 Anything less is noncompliance.

-In our experience, when DCPS acknowledges a service gap of this kind, the district’s first move is often to offer affected families a letter authorizing a set number of independent speech-language sessions with an outside provider — and nothing more.
-On its face, this can look like a reasonable fix.
-It is not.
-Parents should be very cautious before accepting any such offer.
+In our experience, when DCPS acknowledges a service gap of this kind, the district’s first move is often to issue affected families a letter authorizing a set number of independent speech-language sessions with an outside provider.
+On its face, this can look like a straightforward remedy.
+In practice, whether such a letter actually resolves the harm the child suffered is a fact-specific legal question — one parents should have a lawyer evaluate before responding.

-Here is why.
+Here is why the question is more complicated than it appears.
 Speech and language are not isolated skills sitting in a corner of a child’s school day.
 Receptive and expressive language are the foundation on which reading, writing, vocabulary development, listening comprehension, classroom participation, and social-emotional functioning are built.
 When a child who needs speech-language services goes an entire school year without them, the harm rarely stops at speech.
-That same child is very likely to fall behind in decoding, reading comprehension, written expression, and overall academic progress — and, in many cases, in behavior and self-confidence as well.
-A letter for a handful of make-up speech sessions does nothing to address any of those collateral losses.
+That same child is very likely to have fallen behind in decoding, reading comprehension, written expression, and overall academic progress — and, in many cases, in behavior and self-confidence as well.
+A letter authorizing a number of make-up speech sessions may or may not address any of those collateral losses, depending on the individual child’s profile, the data, and the legal posture of the case.

-Parents of affected students should act promptly.
 The IDEA imposes a two-year statute of limitations on claims brought through a due process complaint, generally measured from the date the parent knew or should have known about the action forming the basis of the complaint.
-For services missed during the 2024–25 school year, that clock is already running — and for some families it is running out.
+For services missed during the 2024–25 school year, that limitations period has already begun to run.

 The Law Office of Nigel M. Atwell, PLLC represents DC families in IDEA matters, including state complaints, due process hearings, and related civil rights claims under Section 504, the Americans with Disabilities Act, and the DC Human Rights Act.
-We brought the complaint that led to the OSSE decision discussed above, and we are continuing to work with affected families on individual remedies.
+We brought the complaint that led to the OSSE decision discussed above, and we continue to represent affected families.

 Contact: 202.430.6819 | nigel@lawofficeofnigelmatwell.com | www.lawofficeofnigelmatwell.com